nicolasessisbreton/fython/docs/language_reference/function.rst

   def f:
     r = x + 3

-The spec for ``f`` can be in the same module or originated from an import.
+The spec for ``f`` can be in the same module or originate from an import.
 You can also explicitlye specify the spec to use with the ``spec``.

 .. code-block:: fython